 Chief Medical OfficerFoundation“We are committed to doing what it takes to help our clients gain the tools to overcome addiction and find the path to lasting recovery.”

-Andrew then worked as Medical Director for Special Projects in the Office of the Executive Deputy Commissioner for the New York City Department of Health and Mental Hygiene.
-Tasked with decreasing overdose deaths, Andrew helped expand access to opioid addiction treatment.
-He also developed and implemented citywide programs to improve New Yorkers’ health and save lives, including naloxone overdose prevention programs and emergency room-based screening, brief intervention, and referral to treatment (SBIRT) programs for drug and alcohol misuse.
+Dr. Kolodny has had a long-standing interest in public health.
+He began his career working for the New York City Department of Health and Mental Hygiene.
+For New York City, he helped develop and implement multiple programs to improve the health of New Yorkers and save lives, including city-wide buprenorphine programs, naloxone overdose prevention programs and emergency room-based screening, brief intervention and referral to treatment (SBIRT) programs for drug and alcohol misuse.

 Dr. Kolodny believes that health care professionals have a responsibility to advocate on behalf of their patients and the communities they serve.